galaxyproject/gxadmin/README.md

 ## Contributing

 Please make PRs to the `dev` branch.
-The master branch will only contain releases.
+The main branch will only contain releases.

 ## Changelog